cwkosman/cherin-food-blog/content/recipes/cheesy-mushroom-onion-biscuits.md

 Meanwhile, in a large bowl combine flour (3 3/4 cup), baking powder (1 1/2 Tbsp.), baking soda (1 1/2 Tsp.), salt (1 1/4 Tsp.).
 Mix well, then add butter cubes.
 Blend butter and flour mixture until butter is broken into "pea-sized" pieces.
 You don't want to completely mix in the butter, as the lumps will help add flakiness to the biscuits.

-Next, add to the large bowl the cheese (2 1/2 cups), chopped green onions or chives (3/4 cup), and mushroom "bacon".
+Next, add cheese (2 1/2 cups) to the large bowl, chopped green onions or chives (3/4 cup), and mushroom "bacon".
 Gradually add buttermilk, stirring often, until you get a sticky but mold-able batter.
 Depending on type of flour you're using, you may need to add more or less buttermilk.

 Shape dough using a 1/2 cup measure and spoon, and place onto baking sheet about 2 inches apart.
 Bake for 20 minutes, then top each biscuit with a square of cheese and bake for another 10-15 min.